AkashKobal/LLM-Demo/README.md

-# This repository is private !
+# This repository is a private !
 [Contact us](theakash.co.in)